Euro 2020 qualifying: Germany smash eight past Estonia | DW | 11.06.2019

 Estonia struggled all night to keep up with the pace of Germany's attack but paid the price for giving Germany too much space.
 Marco Reus took full advantage in the first half, topping off his superb 65 minute appearance with a stunning 30-yard free kick.

-Leroy Sané scored a goal that was incorrectly ruled out for offside, only for him then to grab a goal from perhaps an offside position in a game that Germany might have won by double figures if they had taken more chances in the 15 minutes after the restart.
+Leroy Sané scored a goal that was incorrectly ruled out for offside, only to then to grab a goal from perhaps an offside position in a game that Germany might have won by double figures if they had taken more chances in the 15 minutes after the restart.

 "I'm relieved that the game turned out this way.
 There was a bit of pressure there," Marcus Sorg, Germany's coach on the sideline in the absence of the injury Joachim Löw, said afterwards.
 "We are at the start of a development...
 The team, who is still in upheaval, is full of intent.
 Something is growing here.
 That much was clear today," Sorg added.